rust-unofficial/too-many-lists/src/fourth-iteration.md

 Well, pushing is actually fine.
 We've got a view into some sub-range of the list, and the list will just grow beyond our sights.
 No biggie.

 However `pop` is another story.
-If they're popping elements outside outside of our range, it should *still* be fine.
+If they're popping elements outside of our range, it should *still* be fine.
 We can't see those nodes so nothing will happen.
 However if they try to pop off the node we're pointing at... everything will blow up!
 In particular when they go to `unwrap` the result of the `try_unwrap`, it will actually fail, and the whole program will panic.